DaBigBlob/zoombie/README.md

 # zoombie
-### automatically joins zoom meetings directly (without opening browser and shit on posix systems)\n
-### also looks better that the other shit out there
+_automatically joins zoom meetings directly (without opening browser and shit on posix systems)_ _also looks better that the other shit out there_

 ## dependencies
 1. xdg-open